zavog/PrimeVite/README.md

 ### Getting started

 1. On Windows: Double click the startvscode.cmd script to open VS-Code.
-On Unix based systems: Run startvscode.sh).
+On Unix based systems: Run startvscode.sh.
 2. VS-Code will prompt you to install recommended extensions.
 3. Run `pnpm i`
 4. After pnpm and the installation of extensions finished, restart VS-Code (close it and run the startvscode script again).
+5. Press F5 to start the dev server and start debugging.

+### Access the web app without debugging

+The dev server that is started when debugging is kept alive after the debugging session.
+This means that if it was started once, it is possible to go to <http://localhost:4000> in any browser to view the application.
+Hot reload also works when doing that.

+## Troubleshooting

+### Restarting the dev server

+Many issues can be resolved by restarting the dev server:

+1. Open the integrated terminal of VS-Code
+2. Find the terminal that is titled "npm: dev"
+3. Move the cursor over the title and click the delete icon
+4. Press F5 to start it again

+### Auto Imports are not updated after adding a component or a function

+Sometimes the auto imports don't update automatically when the dev server is already running.
+In such a case it usually helps to restart the dev server.
+If that doesn't solve the issue:

+1. Delete auto-imports.d.ts and components.d.ts
+2. Run `pnpm run build`